Fox-ML-infrastructure/FoxML_Core/DOCS/02_reference/target_ranking/README.md

 The target ranking system evaluates which targets (labels) are most predictable and worth pursuing for model training.
 It now supports **dual-view evaluation** to ensure consistency with downstream feature selection and training.

+**NEW (2025-12-12)**: GPU acceleration is automatically enabled for target ranking.
+LightGBM, XGBoost, and CatBoost use GPU when available, providing 10-50x speedup on large datasets.
+See [GPU Setup Guide](../../01_tutorials/setup/GPU_SETUP.md) for configuration.

 ## Dual-View Evaluation

 Each target is evaluated in two views: